 CV-CV switching is used for cases where one MV (process input) is used to control multiple CVs (process outputs), but only one CV should be controlled at a time.
+It is also known as override or selective control.
 CV-CV switching is frequently used for satisfying inequality constraints.
-When a CV constraint is encountered, one "gives up" (stops) controlling the present CV.
-CV-CV switching is implemented using selectors (E4).